 - The Coordinator of Programs will provide you with bus information should you need a bus or buses for trips off the NJSOC campus.
 The bus company will invoice your school directly after the trip.

 - Assign 12 people (10 students and two adults or 11 students and one adult) to each table in the dining hall.
 Tables only have 12 seats so don’t assign any more than 12, but try not to leave any seats vacant since the serving sizes from the kitchen are based on 12 at a table.

 - Assign cruisers for each meal (one cruiser per table per meal).

 - Assign students and chaperones to cabins and/or dormitories.
 Cabins hold 12 students and two adults.
 The Lenape Dormitory has two wings.
 Each wing holds 40 students and four adults.

-- Require each student’s parent(s)/guardian(s) to fill out the medical forms.
+- Require each student’s parent(s)/guardian(s) to fill out the Medical Treatment Authorization

 - Provide Lisa Mills with a list of teachers who are interested in receiving NJ Professional Development credit.
 Each teacher must submit a Professional Development form after the trip.

 - Distribute lesson plans to teachers who are being trained to provide a session.